We're pleased to offer a variety of free professional development opportunities.

 In this 3-hour course, participants will learn how to equip students with research-backed strategies for evaluating online information, with an emphasis on the skill of lateral reading.
 They will also explore free, research-backed curricular resources developed by the Digital Inquiry Group.
 The course will include one module: Search Like a Fact Checker with Lateral Reading.

-This course will run August 18 to September 30.
+This course will run August 18 to October 15.
+Click here to enroll in the course.

 Important: The content of Civic Online Reasoning (3-Module Course) and Basics of Evaluating Online Sources (1-Module Course) overlaps, so educators should enroll in either but not both.